-Initially published in 1990, when the New York Times Book Review named it one of the fourteen “Best Books of the Year,” this edition has sold over 20,000 copies, making it one of the most successful poetry titles of recent years.
-This reissued and revised printing features a new biographical essay as well as expanded notes to the poems, both by Roberta Reeder, project editor and author of Anna Akhmatova: Poet and Prophet (St. Martin's Press, 1994).
+Initially published in hardcover in 1990, when the New York Times Book Review named it one of the fourteen “Best Books of the Year,” this paperback English-only edition has sold over 20,000 copies, making it one of the most successful poetry titles of recent years.
+This reissued printing features a biographical essay as well as notes to the poems, both by Roberta Reeder, project editor and author of Anna Akhmatova: Poet and Prophet (St. Martin's Press, 1994).
 Encyclopedic in scope, with more than 800 poems, 100 photographs, a historical chronology, index of first lines, and bibliography.
-The Complete Poems will be the definitive English language collection of Akhmatova for many years to come.
+The Complete Poems has become the definitive English language collection of Anna Akhmatova's poetry.

 For a fuller history of how Zephyr came to publish this remarkable book, click here.

 Judith Hemschemeyer began translating Anna Akhmatova's poems in 1976, and completed the first draft in 1981-82 with the assistance of a Hodder Fellowship from Princeton University.
 Hemschemeyer won the 1986 Associated Writing Programs (AWP) Poetry Prize for her collection, The Ride Home, which was published in 1987 by Texas Tech University Press.
 Wesleyan University Press published her two previous collections, I Remember the Room Was Filled with Light (1973) and Very Close and Very Slow (1975).
 Her translations of Akhmatova have appeared in many journals, including The Hudson Review, Ploughshares, Calyx, Stand, and Northwest Review.
 Hemschemeyer has also translated poems of Alexander Pushkin, Evgeny Rein, and Inna Lisnianskaya.